This page is for testing providers, partners and community organizations. Trying to find COVID-19 tests near you?

 Requests for tests are due each Monday by 10 a.m.
 Approved requests will ship for delivery on Thursday or Friday of the same week.
 To submit a request, use this NCDHHS COVID-19 Testing Supply Order Form.

 If your organization was a Community Access Point (CAP), and you've exhausted your supply of tests, here's how to remove your location from our COVID-19 Test Finder Map.

 The Food and Drug Administration (FDA) extended the shelf-life of some at-home tests.
 Check test expiration dates here.

-For questions related to the CAP program or rapid antigen test distribution, please check our Frequently Asked Questions section or submit a ticket to the NCDHHS COVID-19 Testing and Treatment Inquiry Intake Form.
+For questions related to the Community Access Point (CAP) program or your existing test supply, please check our Frequently Asked Questions section or contact us at email@example.com.

 Local Health Departments and other partners who plan to submit specimens to the SLPH for analysis can request specimen collection devices directly by emailing SLPH.firstname.lastname@example.org.
 Email requests should include the following information: